danielemarg/Coursera_Capstone/README.md

 ![Wrangling](https://user-images.githubusercontent.com/66264525/84898341-79422500-b07d-11ea-9fc5-cf979d5ecf84.png)

-Analysing the descriptive statistics of the data i found that there are some rows where the m2total fields is 0, so i decided to drop that rows.
+Analyzing the descriptive statistics of the data i found that there are some rows where the m2total fields is 0, so i decided to drop that rows.
+There are neither NANs nor null values.

 ## 5. Visualization